 Add a music bot in Discord

 That is all there is to adding a music bot to Discord.
-As most of the work has been done for you, it is just a matter of linking your server and the music bot in question.
-The rest is taken care of behind the scenes.
+Most of the work is done for you behind the scenes; it’s just a matter of linking your server and giving out the appropriate permissions.

 Some good music bots for Discord

-There are a bunch of good quality music bots for Discord.
-All have been created by the community.
-Some are better than others but all will get the job done.
-Here are three you might like to try.
+There are quite a number of good music bots for Discord, created by members of the Discord community.
+Some are better than others, but all will get the job done – you probably don’t need to overstress on picking the perfect bot.
+Here are three solid ones to look at.

-Marv is a very neat Discord music bot that can play music hosted on almost any website, including YouTube, Spotify, SoundCloud and some others.
+Groovy is a very neat Discord music bot that can play music hosted on almost any website, including YouTube, Spotify, SoundCloud, and a few others.
 The bot works incredibly well and I have used it on a couple of servers I use.
-The quality is excellent and the playback is of a very high quality.
+The quality is excellent and the playback is of very high quality.

-Rhythm is another good music bot for Discord.
-Reviews are very mixed on development and the developers themselves but the actual bot is pretty good.
-Playback is of a good quality, it is stable and reliable and works well.
+Rhythm is a music bot for Discord.
+Reviews are very mixed on development and the developers themselves but the actual bot is pretty good, and that’s the important part.
+The audio playback is good quality, it is stable and reliable, and it works well.
 As a free bot, there is little to complain about here.

 Fredboat is another highly rated music bot that plays good quality music across your chat server.
-It is reliable, offers decent sound quality and works well.
-It isn’t quite as easy to use initially as Marv but once you figure out how to get it working, will provide the soundtrack to your gaming without issue.
+It is reliable, offers decent sound quality, and works well.
+It isn’t quite as easy to use initially as Groovy but once you figure out how to get it working, it will provide a soundtrack to your gaming without any issues.